Les Demoiselles d'Avignon: Impact

 Although Les Demoiselles had an enormous and profound influence on modern art, its impact was not immediate, and the painting stayed in Picasso's studio for many years.
 At first, only Picasso's intimate circle of artists, dealers, collectors and friends were aware of the work.
-Soon after the late summer of 1907, Picasso and his long-time lover Fernande Olivier (1881–1966) had a parting of the ways.
+Soon after the late summer of 1907, Picasso and his long-time lover Fernande Olivier (1881–1966) separated.
 The re-painting of the two heads on the far right of Les Demoiselles fueled speculation that it was an indication of the split between Picasso and Olivier.
 Although they later reunited for a period, the relationship ended in 1912.

-A photograph of the Les Demoiselles was first published in an article by Gelett Burgess entitled "The Wild Men of Paris, Matisse, Picasso and Les Fauves", The Architectural Record, May 1910.

-Les Demoiselles would not be exhibited until 1916, and not widely recognized as a revolutionary achievement until the early 1920s, when André Breton (1896–1966) published the work.
+A photograph of the Les Demoiselles was first published in an article by Gelett Burgess entitled "The Wild Men of Paris, Matisse, Picasso and Les Fauves", The Architectural Record, May 1910.Les Demoiselles would not be exhibited until 1916, and not widely recognized as a revolutionary achievement until the early 1920s, when André Breton (1896–1966) published the work.
 The painting was reproduced again in Cahiers d'art (1927), within an article dedicated to African art.

-Richardson goes on to say that Matisse was fighting mad upon seeing the Demoiselles at Picasso's studio.
+Richardson goes on to say that Matisse was irate upon seeing the Demoiselles at Picasso's studio.
 He let it be known that he regarded the painting as an attempt to ridicule the modern movement; he was outraged to find his sensational Blue Nude, not to speak of Bonheur de vivre, overtaken by Picasso's "hideous" whores.
 He vowed to get even and make Picasso beg for mercy.
 Just as the Bonheur de vivre had fueled Picasso's competitiveness, Les Demoiselles now fueled Matisse's.

 Among Picasso's closed circle of friends and colleagues there was a mixture of opinions about Les Demoiselles.
 Georges Braque and André Derain were both initially troubled by it although they were supportive of Picasso.
-According to William Rubin, two of Picasso's friends, the art critic André Salmon and the painter Ardengo Soffici (1879–1964), were enthusiastic about it while Guillaume Apollinaire (1880–1918) wasn't.
+According to William Rubin, two of Picasso's friends, the art critic André Salmon and the painter Ardengo Soffici (1879–1964), were enthusiastic about it while Guillaume Apollinaire (1880–1918) was not.
 Both the art dealer-collector Wilhelm Uhde (1874–1947), and Kahnweiler were more enthusiastic about the painting however.

 According to Kahnweiler Les Demoiselles was the beginning of Cubism.
 He writes: